 Some examples of why an insurance provider may exclude something from a policy are:

-- Too much risk: If your commercial property is on a floodplain, an insurance provider may decline to provide you with overland flood protection.
+- Too much risk: If your commercial property is on a floodplain, an insurance provider may decline to provide overland flood protection.

 - The loss or damage is avoidable: An insurance contract is not a maintenance contract.
 Therefore, it’s your responsibility to upkeep your property or equipment by taking preventative and proactive steps to avoid damage or loss resulting from wear and tear or something that could be fixed in advance.